Thousands of Indonesians attempt to storm parliament to protest election law changes - ExBulletin

 Parliament on Wednesday passed an emergency motion to change the minimum age for governor to 30 at the time of inauguration and further ease the requirements for appointment, and planned to ratify the vote at a plenary session on Thursday.

-The moves have sparked widespread condemnation on social media and raised concerns about a potential constitutional crisis.
+The moves have sparked widespread condemnation on local social media and raised concerns about a possible constitutional crisis.

-The legislature was forced to delay passage of the law after failing to reach a quorum.
+The legislature was forced to delay the vote after failing to reach a quorum.

-Widodo's eldest son, Gibran Rakabuming Raka, is the new vice president after the same trial created an exception to the age limit for the post of former regional leaders.
-The decision was made while Widodo's brother-in-law, Anwar Usman, was chief justice.
-Usman has been criticized for participating in a case involving a close relative and later dismissed.
+Widodo's eldest son, Gibran Rakabuming Raka, is the new vice president after the same court created an exception to the age limit for the position for former regional leaders, while Widodo's brother-in-law served as chief justice.
+He was criticized for participating in a case involving a close relative and was later removed from office.

-Indonesian activists, students, workers, celebrities and musicians also joined the protest on Thursday, expressing concerns about democracy in Indonesia.
+Activists, students, workers and a number of Indonesian celebrities and musicians also joined the protest, expressing their concerns about democracy in Indonesia.

 Protests were also reported in other major cities, including Bandung, Yogyakarta, Surabaya and Makassar.

-In Yogyakarta, at least 1,000 protesters gathered outside parliament, the presidential palace and the city's ceremonial They demanded, among other things, the rejection of the regional election bill, respect for the Constitutional Court's ruling and the rejection of political dynasties.
+In Yogyakarta, at least 1,000 protesters, including students and workers, gathered outside the parliament building, the state palace and the city's ceremonial They demanded, among other things, the rejection of the regional election bill, respect for the Constitutional Court ruling and the rejection of political dynasties.

 The simultaneous protests in major cities showed anger over parliament's efforts to overturn the Constitutional Court's decision to allow more candidates to run in regional elections, said Yoes Kenawas, a political analyst at Atma Jaya Catholic University.